 Electrolyte Imbalances Are Common When You First Go Keto

-Each of the daily electrolyte requirements are higher on a ketogenic diet compared to a normal diet.
+Your daily electrolyte requirements are higher on keto compared to a normal diet.

 Insulin plays a huge role in electrolyte maintenance.
-It is a hormone that lowers our blood sugar when it’s too high.
+It’s a hormone that lowers your blood sugar when it’s too high[*].

-The sodium eventually draws more fluid into your kidney to prepare excretion of water.
+The sodium eventually draws more fluid into your kidneys to prepare for the excretion of water.

-Less insulin in the body means there is less sodium present in the body.
+Less insulin in the body means there is less sodium present.

-A lack of sodium present in your body is one of the main reasons why people begin to experience fatigue and headaches on a low carb diet.
+Low sodium levels in your body are one of the main reasons why you may experience decreased energy levels and headaches while on a low-carb diet.

 You should aim for 5,000 to 7,000 mg of sodium throughout the day.